 An injunction is used to either order a party to or prevent a party from taking a specific action.
-Injunctions offer swift and effective relief in various disputes, including commercial conflicts, family law, employment issues and more.
+Injunctions can provide swift and effective relief across a wide range of disputes, including commercial conflicts, family law cases, employment issues and more.

-In this article, we will take you through the different types of injunctions, when and how you can put one in place and what happens if you or another party breaches it.
+In this article, we explain the different types of injunctions, when and how they may be used, and what happens if an injunction is breached.

 Forms of Injunctions: